Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 • Always match your CPU cooler's capacity to the TDP of your CPU.

-• Monitor your CPU temperatures to ensure your cooling solution is effective.
+• Monitor CPU temperatures to ensure your cooling solution is effective, especially under load.

 What to do next

-• Explore our CPU Cooler Buying Guide for optimal choices.
+• Explore our CPU Cooler Buying Guide for optimal cooling solutions.

-• Check out our PSU Calculator to determine your system's power needs.
+• Check out our PSU Calculator to find the right power supply for your build.

-• Read reviews on the latest CPUs to find the best fit for your build.
+• Read reviews on the latest CPUs to understand their TDP and performance characteristics.

 Ready to build?